zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 # Zowe MultiTenancy Configuration

-Zowe supports management of multiple sysplexes with different sysplexes serving different purposes or different customers.
-E.g. in case of a service provider managing sysplexes for multiple customers.
-This configuration allows you to have single access point for all the customers and properly route and authenticate for different sysplexes.
+Zowe supports management of multiple sysplexes whereby different sysplexes can serve different purposes or different customers.
+The use case for multi-sysplex support is when a service provider manages sysplexes for multiple customers.
+This configuration makes it possible to have a single access point for all customers, and properly route and authenticate across different sysplexes.

 ## Component Layout example

-The following bullets describe which Zowe components should be enabled and disabled in the multi-tenancy environment.
-The multi-tenancy environment expects one central API ML that handles the discovery and registration as well as routing to the API ML installed in the specific sysplexes.
-As such we need different setups for the V2 version of the API ML on the central node and on the specific customer environments.
+In the multi-tenancy environment, certain Zowe components should be enabled, while others should be disabled.
+The multi-tenancy environment expects one central API ML that handles the discovery and registration as well as routing to the API ML installed in specific sysplexes.
+As such, different setups are required for the V2 version of the API ML on the central node and on the specific customer environments.

+When using a multi-tenany environment, ensure that the following Zowe components are either enabled or disabled:

 - Domain API ML
   - Gateway and Discovery Service: **enabled**